le0kar0ub1/LightBeam/README.md

 # LightBleam

-The purpose of this project is to create some ARM kernel base (processor specific) for micro-systems as [RaspberryPi](https://fr.wikipedia.org/wiki/Raspberry_Pi).
+The purpose of this project is to create some ARM kernel base for micro-systems as [RaspberryPi](https://fr.wikipedia.org/wiki/Raspberry_Pi).

 ## PROLOGUE